Peter Milliman

 Peter Milliman is an American lacrosse coach and former professional player.
 In 2020, he was named the 23rd head coach in Johns Hopkins Blue Jays men's lacrosse history after serving as the Richard M. Moran Head Coach for the Cornell Big Red men's lacrosse for three seasons.

 Early life and education

 Milliman was born and raised by a single mother in Rochester, New York.
 While attending Brighton High School, Milliman began playing lacrosse in order to stay in shape for football season.
 He was also inspired by Indigenous coach Sid Jamieson at a summer camp to continue playing the game.
-Following high school, he attended Gettysburg College where he was a three-time Division III All-America and three-time All-Centennial Conference pick.
+Following graduation from Canterbury School in 1997, he attended Gettysburg College where he was a three-time Division III All-America and three-time All-Centennial Conference pick.
 However, he struggled academically at Gettysburg and dropped out of the school with no more athletic eligibility and a few credits short of graduating.